 Clinical psychologists are trained and licensed to accurately assess ADHD and rule out the presence of other mental health issues.
 Our team of mental health professionals is determined to help you and your child find answers.
 If your child struggles with maintaining attention, staying on-task, or regulating their behavior, let us help.
-Contact OC Psychology Center for Assessment and Therapy today to schedule your first appointment.
+Contact OC Psychology Center today to schedule your first appointment.

 The first step for anyone who struggles with ADHD or a similar mental health issue involves an accurate diagnosis.
 Once a diagnosis is confirmed, treatment for ADHD may look different than treatment for anxiety or depression - particularly for adults.
 Although many of the issues related to having ADHD can be resolved through psychotherapy services, a combination of medication and therapy tends to be the most effective (National Institutes of Health Consensus Development Conference Report, 2000).
 Young children with ADHD are often not prescribed medication unless the symptoms are severely impacting their functioning.
 We can help answer any questions or concerns you might have about your child’s optimal treatment, along with consult with your child’s prescribing doctor to select the appropriate route for medication.